 5. brush up on the latest industry trends

-Understanding the latest trends in the life science industry will not only impact the quality and quantity of your hires, it will also strengthen your recruitment strategy, since you'll be in a position to proactively determine the factors that will drive your future hiring needs.
+Understanding the latest trends in the life sciences industry will not only impact the quality and quantity of your hires, it will also strengthen your recruitment strategy, since you'll be in a position to proactively determine the factors that will drive your future hiring needs.